Welcome to today's edition of the Rush 24-7 podcast.

 Have you heard the term country club Republican?

-The country clubs have all become Democrat in the sense that the people that join country clubs usually, particularly in the Northeast, Are a bunch of Wall Street Titans, hedge fund people, investment bankers and so forth, and they are in bed with the Democrat Party.
+The country clubs have all become Democrat in the sense that the people that join country clubs usually, particularly in the Northeast, are a bunch of Wall Street titans, hedge fund people, investment bankers and so forth, and they are in bed with the Democrat Party.

 There is no such thing as a country club Republican anymore.

-But it's not even that.
+They're country club Democrats, but it's not even that.

 They're country club cronies.

-There are so many powerful people, so many influential people who don't care anymore about the future of the country, as founded.
+There are so many powerful people, so many influential people who don't care anymore about the future of the country as founded.

 That's not their concern.

-Now that cronyism has been established and has firmly become something that you can aspire to as a human being, as a businessman.
+Now that cronyism has been established and has firmly become something that you can aspire to as a human being, as a businessman, that people that run the government now are willing to sell it to you.

 The people that run the government are willing to sell you access.